Rio6/IstroStats/README.md

 Params:
 name | type | note
 id | number
-player | string | can occur multiple times winner | string | can occur multiple times loser | string | can accur multiple times server | string type | string order | string | one of: finished_des, finished_asc, time_des, time_asc
+player | string | can have multiple winner | string | can have multiple loser | string | can have multiple server | string type | string | can have multiple order | string | one of: finished_des, finished_asc, time_des, time_asc
 offset | number | number of matches to skip in query limit | number | max number of matches to return